 In Other Words also claimed that Portlandia was “fueling mass displacement in Portland” as the city’s real estate industry apparently used the show to “market the city as something twee and whimsical for the incoming technocrat hordes.”
 Writing in the The Guardian, Jason Wilson noted that some people saw the show as “the marketing arm of the gentrification driving those changes [in Portland].”

 Compton, a small city in the neighbouring state of California, became saddled with a different kind of reputation.
-Home to the iconic hip hop group NWA, the city consequently became associated with the things they rapped about: violence, poverty, gang killings.
-Since the 1990s Compton has struggled with this reputation “seared into American pop culture”.
+Home to the iconic hip hop group NWA, the city consequently became associated with the things the group rapped about: violence, poverty, gangs.
+Since the 1990s, Compton has struggled with this reputation “seared into American pop culture”.
 The impact was so great that even surrounding cities changed the names of streets and neighbourhoods with the word “Compton” in them, to distance themselves from the city.

-NWA’s lyrics describing life in the city were based on the real situation Compton found itself in – but the city has changed massively since those years of gang violence.
-Since the early 1990s, crime has fallen significantly in the municipality.
+NWA’s lyrics describing life in the city were based on the real situation Compton found itself in – but the city has changed since then, including a significant drop in crime.
 When the 2015 movie Straight Outta Compton – about the rise of NWA – came out, local leaders were keen that viewers did not confuse the place portrayed in the movie with the city of today.
 “People think of Compton as a very dangerous place,” the city’s mayor Aja Brown told the LA Times.
 “But it’s a different city from 25 years ago.”

-Juarez, a city in Mexico, used to be known as the “murder capital of the world”.
+The Mexican city of Juárez used to be known as the “murder capital of the world”.
 In 2010, the border city suffered up to eight killings a day at the height of a drug cartel war.
-The 2015 film Sicario – a crime thriller about an FBI agent encountering the violent cartels of Juárez – used the city’s reputation and history to create a fictional tale.
+The 2015 film Sicario, a crime thriller about an FBI agent encountering the violent cartels of Juárez – used the city’s reputation and history to create a fictional tale.
 But fiction or no fiction, Enrique Serrano Escobar, the mayor of Juárez, was so incensed he called for a boycott of the film upon its release.
 The city had changed much in recent years, he insisted, and was keen to carve out a new reputation for itself, distant from its murder-capital status.
 Indeed crime has fallen and there have been efforts to reinvigorate local community spirit and culture.